benjamin-recht/benjamin-recht.github.io/_posts/2016-06-16-hyperband.md

 In some very nice recent work, Lisha Li (UCLA), Giulia DeSalvo (NYU), Afshin Rostamizadeh (Google), Ameet Talwalkar (UCLA), and Kevin Jamieson, (AMP Lab, UC Berkeley) pursued a very nice direction in accelerating random search.
 Their key insight is that most of the algorithms we run are iterative in machine learning, so if we are running a set of parameters, and the progress looks terrible, it might be a good idea to quit and just try a new set of hyperparameters.

 One way to implement such a scheme called *successive halving*.   xxx Sparks and Talwakar xxx.
 Who else does successive halving?
 Stochastic bandit literature.
 The idea of successive halving is remarkably simple.
-We'd try out $N$ hyperparameter settings for some fixed amount of time $T$.
+We first try out $N$ hyperparameter settings for some fixed amount of time $T$.
 Then, we keep the $N/2$ best performing algorithms and run for time $2T$.
 Repeating this procedure $\log_2(T)$ times, we end up with $N/K$ configurations run for $KT$ time.

-The total amount of computation in each halving round is equal to $N$.
-There are $\log_2(K)$ total rounds.
-If we restricted ourself to the serial setting with the same computation budget,  we would be be able to run $N \log_2(K)/K$ hyperparameter settings for $T$ epochs each.
+The total amount of computation in each halving round is equal to $NT$, and there are $\log_2(K)$ total rounds.
+If we restricted ourself to pure random search with the same computation budget where we required all of the settings to be run for $KT$ steps,  we would only be able to run $N \log_2(K)/K$ hyperparameter settings.
 Thus, in the same amount of time, successive halving sees $K/log_2(K)$ more parameter configurations than pure random search!

 Note that I could have used a different halving parameter $\eta$, and then the gap would be $K/\log_\eta(K)$.